 Date Written: May 20, 2020

-I apply Becker’s (1968) economic theory of crime, which shows that detection rates are an important determinant of enforcement outcomes, to analyze the SEC’s effectiveness in detecting financial reporting errors.
-I derive a measure of error detection rates using information from SEC comment letter reviews.
-In a sample of 13,504 reviews covering 2005 to 2014, I find the SEC’s Division of Corporate Finance (DCF) identifies an error that results in a restatement in 4.7% of cases, while firms ultimately restate 13.8% of periods under review.
-My measure of SEC error detection rates is the ratio of errors the DCF directly identifies (616 or 4.6%) to total corrected errors (1,829 or 13.6%) to measure error detection rates (34.0%), I document a positive association between detection rates and review team size.
+The ability to detect misreporting is an important aspect of financial reporting regulation.
+I derive a measure of financial reporting error detection rates using information from SEC comment letter reviews.
+In a sample of 13,429 reviews covering 2005 to 2014, I find the SEC’s Division of Corporate Finance (DCF) identifies an error that results in a restatement in 4.6% of cases, while firms ultimately restate 13.6% of periods under review.
+My measure of SEC error detection rates is the ratio of errors the DCF directly identifies (616 or 4.6%) to total corrected errors (1,829 or 13.6%) to measure error detection rates (33.7%), I document a positive association between detection rates and review team size.
 Using a novel approach to identify examiner characteristics, I show that this association is driven by the number of accountants assigned to the review team.
 I find an economically insignificant association between individual examiner error detection performance and economic or career incentives.

 Keywords: SEC, comment letter, restatement, enforcement, error detection